guillp/requests_oauth2client/README.md

 from requests_oauth2client import *
 ```

+Or you can import individual objects from this package as usual.
+Note that importing `*` automatically imports
-Note that this automatically imports `requests`, so no need to import it yourself.
+`requests`, so no need to import it yourself.

 ## Calling APIs with Access Tokens

-If you already managed to obtain an access token for the API you want to call, you can simply use the [BearerAuth] Auth Handler for [requests]:
+If you already managed to obtain an access token for the API you want to call, you can simply use the [BearerAuth] Auth
+Handler for [requests]:

 ```python
 import requests